Why Southwestern Energy Company (SWN)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $4.88, which is $0.17 above the current price.
-SWN currently public float of 668.41M and currently shorts hold a 4.88% ratio of that float.
-Today, the average trading volume of SWN was 20.87M shares.
+The average price from analysts is $4.94, which is -$0.03 below the current price.
+SWN currently public float of 668.41M and currently shorts hold a 5.00% ratio of that float.
+Today, the average trading volume of SWN was 20.63M shares.

 SWN’s Market Performance